 Date: For Parliament Sitting on 8 July 2019

 Miss Cheryl Chan Wei Ling, MP, Fengshan SMC

-To ask the Minister for Finance in light of Facebook's plans to introduce the Libra cryptocurrency, whether the Ministry will consider introducing regulatory changes to manage a potential shake-up in the banking system and to protect the public from the perspectives of market competitiveness and data privacy.
+To ask the Prime Minister in light of Facebook's plans to introduce the Libra cryptocurrency, whether the Ministry will consider introducing regulatory changes to manage a potential shake-up in the banking system and to protect the public from the perspectives of market competitiveness and data privacy.

 Answer by Mr Tharman Shanmugaratnam, Senior Minister and Minister in charge of MAS: